-Wheat noodles with egg is the typical type of noodles for Chow Mein.
+Wheat noodles with egg is the typical general type of noodles for Chow Mein.
 And you can use both fresh and dried egg noodles.

+But let’s be practical and more specific!
 If you are shopping in the supermarket, you may feel confused.
 Because of all different the packaging out there!
 Here’s the list of most common names these noodles can go by.
 “Lo Mein“, “Chow Mein“, “Ramen”, and “Yakisoba”.
 Some might also be called “Steamed Egg Noodles” or “Cantonese Style Steamed Egg Noodles”.
 If you can’t find any of these, look for “Chinese Egg Noodles” or “Canton Noodles”.
 Or, use “Hong Kong Style Noodles” or “Pan Fry Noodles”.
-Easy?

 Will Spaghetti Work for Chicken Chow Mein?

 Yes, I found that plain spaghetti will work too.
 First, you will boil the spaghetti as you normally would.
 Then, you will drain and lightly dry them.
 After that fry them.
 It is as simple as that!
 Just be careful to not overcook your spaghetti and they will make a tasty noodle dish!
 Try it out and see if you like it.

 The savory sauce is a combination of soy sauce, oyster sauce and sherry wine.
 Using sesame oil can help enhance the flavor of the dish with it’s fragrant scent, but is not necessary if you don’t have it in your cupboard.
 I didn’t use it in this recipe, but if you decide to use it, add 2 teaspoons of sesame oil to the sauce.

 Yes, you can.
 I didn’t use a wok and it worked out very well.
 Just make sure that you are using a large skillet, such as this 12 inch Stainless Steel Skillet.